melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 divided among seven fleets, and is informed by five abundance indices (one fishery-independent survey, two CPUE indices from shore-based recreational fishery sampling programs, and two CPUE indices from recreational onboard party/charter boat observer programs).
 The model is also fit to length composition data from fishery-independent and fishery-dependent sources, as well as age compositions conditioned on length.
 Discards for the commercial fleets are not included in the model.
-Commercial discards of vermilion are a small fraction of the total mortality and data on commercial discard length composition is limited.
+Commercial discards of vermilion rockfish are a small fraction of the total mortality and data on commercial discard length composition is limited.
 The recreational fishery is split into four fleets, one discard and one retained fish fleet each for the private/rental and the party/charter boat modes.
 The model also incorporates an updated length-weight relationship, length-based maturity schedule, and fecundity-at-length function.